 What is Bitcoin?

-Bitcoin is the largest and most prominent digital money in the world.
+Bitcoin is digital money.
 It runs on a decentralized computer network, using open source code.
-It’s the first application of blockchain technology, which allows for peer-to-peer transactions without requiring a trusted 3rd party (typically a bank or government).
+It allows for peer-to-peer transactions without requiring a trusted 3rd party (typically a bank or government).

 Why should I own Bitcoin?

 There are many reasons why you may be interested in owning Bitcoin.
-For some it’s the financial implications, for others, it’s the interest in the technology.
 Below are some of the most important properties of Bitcoin.

-- Native Internet Asset – It’s the first currency that is native to the internet.
+- Native Internet Asset – It’s a currency that is native to the internet.
 This makes it a great protocol to store, and transfer wealth online.
 In the future, it could become the reserve currency of the internet.

 - Fixed Supply – Unlike government currencies that are inflated away over time, Bitcoin has a fixed supply schedule.
 There will only ever be 21 million Bitcoins created, making it the hardest money available to us.

-- Secure – Its proof of work mining and cryptography makes it nearly impossible to hack.
-The distributed network across the world also makes it difficult to interrupt.
+- Secure – Its proof of work mining and cryptography makes it nearly impossible to hack or manipulate.
+The distributed node network across the world means that anyone can verify the blockchain themselves.

-- Programmable – While bitcoin is money, it’s also open-source technology.
-Meaning it can be programmed and improved on overtime.
+- Programmable – While Bitcoin is money, it’s also open-source technology.
+Meaning it can be programmed and built upon.
+Layered settlement solutions integrating with Bitcoin are allowing it to scale, while the base network focuses on stability and security.

-- Independent and Trustless – Bitcoin is not controlled by any financial institution or government.
+- Independent and Trustless – Bitcoin is not controlled by any financial institution, government or organization.
+It has no leader.
 It’s an independent asset that’s value is derived from the protocol itself.

 What about other cryptocurrencies?